nicholasadamou/plex-s3fs/README.md

 After your account is created, log in and click on **"S3"** under **"Storage & Contend Delivery"** and create a new bucket.

-After your bucket is created, click on your name at the top right corner and from the drop down menu choose **"My Security Credentials"**.
+After your bucket is created, click on your name at the top right corner and from the drop-down menu choose **"My Security Credentials"**.
 Click on **"Access Keys"** and **"Create New Access Key"** and download the file.
 This file contains your **access key** and **secret** for accessing your S3 bucket outside of the web portal.
 If you do not download them, you will have to delete the previous key and generate a new one.

 ## Setup